AdobeDocs/experience-manager-65.en/help/forms/using/configuring-submit-actions.md

 Before using the **Invoke an AEM Workflow** submit action, [configure the Experience Manager DS settings](../../forms/using/configuring-the-processing-server-url-.md).
 For information about creating an AEM Workflow, see [Form-centric workflows on OSGi](../../forms/using/aem-forms-workflow.md).

-The Submit Action places the following at the payload location of the workflow, or the variable if the workflow is marked for external data storage:
+The Submit Action places the following at the payload location of the workflow.
+Or the variable option is displayed if the workflow model is marked for external data storage; then payload option is not visible.

 * **Data file**: It contains data submitted to the Adaptive Form.
 You can use the **[!UICONTROL Data File Path]** option to specify the name of the file and path of file relative to the payload.
 For example, the `/addresschange/data.xml` path creates a folder named `addresschange` and places it relative to payload.
 You can also specify only `data.xml` to send only submitted data without creating a folder hierarchy.
 If the workflow is marked for external data storage, use the variable option and select the variable from the list of variables available for the workflow model.